Sometimes individual excellence begins with a fresh start

 |Language Certification||C1||C1||C1 Mastery (high pass)|

-English can be waived for International Baccalaureate diploma applicants from an English-based school.
+2 - International Baccalaureate diploma applicants from an English-based school may also be eligible for waivers.
 For an IB curriculum from a non-English-language school, students can earn a waiver with

 HL English A – min. score 4